sara-sabr/github-evaluation/slide-one.md

 3. Request reviews, review someone's code, respond to reviews and approve pull requests.
 4. Managing merge conflicts is *important* when working on the same file on two different branches
 5. How to manage vulnerable dependencies and prevent exposing sensitive data

+### Manager

+Managers can part-take in the other courses.
+They're priority should be **reviewing pull requests** course.

+### Why

+1. In order to request reviews, review someone's code, respond to reviews and approve pull requests.